EgoMoD: Predicting Global Maps of Dynamics from Local Egocentric Observations: Experimental Evaluation

 To assess the feasibility of using real-world detections for map generation, we compare the MoD generated with the real perception pipeline against that generated from simulator-provided detections.
 We adopt a distributional comparison strategy across map types (flow, direction, entropy).
 We quantify differences between maps derived from simulator-provided and YOLO-based detections using: (i) Jensen–Shannon (JS) divergence as a bounded measure of distributional dissimilarity, (ii) Bhattacharyya distance to capture overlap between distributions, and (iii) for direction maps, angular similarity to assess alignment in predominant motion directions.

-The results in \cref{tab:expert_analysis} indicate that flow maps exhibit the lowest distributional discrepancy (JS = 0.42) among the evaluated map types, suggesting that YOLO detections preserve the spatial distribution of motion intensity despite reduced coverage.
-For direction maps, an angular similarity of 0.47 indicates moderate divergence, reflecting partial alignment in dominant motion patterns.
-Entropy maps display the highest discrepancy (JS = 0.54), consistent with their sensitivity to fragmented or missing detections.
-This indicates that CCTV-like detections, even if less precise, are sufficient to approximate the general statistics needed for map-based forecasting without external infrastructure.
+The results indicate that flow maps exhibit the lowest distributional discrepancy (JS\,=\,0.42, Bhattacharyya\,=\,0.23) among the evaluated map types, suggesting that YOLO detections preserve the spatial distribution of motion intensity despite reduced coverage.
+For direction maps, JS divergence (0.40) and Bhattacharyya distance (0.24) indicate moderate divergence, with an angular similarity of 0.47 reflecting partial alignment in dominant motion patterns.
+Entropy maps display the highest discrepancy (JS\,=\,0.54, Bhattacharyya\,=\,0.45), consistent with their sensitivity to fragmented or missing detections.